timmens/student-project-timmens/Simulation_Study/README.md

 The simulation study can proceeds in two steps:

 1. One-dimensional feature space
-   1. No Heterogeneity
-      * Unconfoundedness vs. random treatment assignment
+   1. Unconfoundedness vs. random treatment assignment
-   2. Heterogeneity in one dimension only
-      * Average Treatment Effect vs. Conditional Average Treatment Effect - When does the distinction matter?
+   2. Average Treatment Effect vs. Conditional Average Treatment Effect - When does the distinction matter?

 2. d-dimensional feature space
    1. Smoothness as a parameter